There’s no single right or wrong way – but a combination of a few methods is usually best, both for convenience and security.

 For security, avoid carrying large amounts of cash on you, but try to keep a bit of spare cash handy at all times just in case you find yourself without access to an ATM or in a place that doesn’t accept cards.

-The easiest way to buy foreign cash is to pre-order it online and collect it at any branch.
-Alternatively, you can purchase foreign cash on the spot at selected branches.
+You can purchase a selection of foreign cash on the spot at designated branches.
 Once you’re overseas, you can also withdraw cash (fees apply) using your credit or debit cards, or a pre-paid travel card.

 Using prepaid travel cards

 Ideal for: Withdrawing cash, locking in exchange rates, controlling your spend and travelling through multiple countries.

 Re-loadable prepaid cards (such as our Travel Money Card) are a secure and convenient way to pay for things.
 Simply buy one before you go, load funds in foreign currency to lock in an exchange rate (you’ll know exactly how much you have to spend), then use it like you would a debit card to withdraw cash, pay in person or over the phone, all without transaction fees.

 With our Travel Money Card, you’ll automatically receive two cards that are smart chip, PIN and signature protected.
 This is so you have a spare in case one is lost or stolen.
 The cards have different card numbers and separate PINs.
 The spare is only a back-up card and shouldn’t be given to anyone else to use.

 As soon as you receive both cards make sure you sign the back of them.

 You can reload and view your balance and transaction history in NetBank and the CommBank app.
 They’re also a handy option if you’re travelling through different countries because you can load up to 13 currencies on your card at any one time.

 Find out more about the Travel Money Card, including fees and charges.